tomhrr/dale/doc/2-13-algorithms.md

 Takes an input iterator type as its arguments.
 Expands to a fold-left function that takes a binary operation function pointer, an initial value, and a pair of input iterators as its arguments.
+Does not support types that do not permit copying.

 #### `=`